35+ Bad Financial Decisions to Avoid

 Buying a larger house than you need is a bad financial decision.
 In my experience, houses are money pits.
 The costs for repairs, maintenance, renovations, and furnishings all add up fast.

-The bigger the house and pricier the neighborhood, the more you will spend.
+The bigger the house and the pricier the neighborhood, the more you will spend.
+So, find a cheaper state, location, and place to live!

 Buying Wants, Not Needs Can Cause Financial Problems